 gold consumer is expected to be quiet.

 India's gold imports fell for a seventh straight month in

 August to $1.1 billion as sluggish demand and record high

 discounts prompted banks and refineries to reduce overseas

 purchases of bullion.

-Among other precious metals, spot silver rose 0.1
+Among other precious metals, spot silver fell 0.1